jordicenzano/serverless-distributed-live-platform/README.md

 **Disclaimer: This is just a proof of concept, it is not ready / designed to run in production environments**

 ## Introduction
-In this section we will compare the common approach of "single host linear live transcoding" vs "distributed live transcoding"
+In this section we will compare the common approach of "single host linear live transcoding" vs the one presented in this repo "distributed live transcoding"

 ### Single host linear live transcoding